 The types of business licenses, permits, and registrations that will be required to start a business vary on the activities of the business in addition to where it is located.

-No special licensing is required to open a cell phone repair shop, but some of the common local, state and federal registrations will include a sales tax permit, Employer Identification Number, and Occupancy Permit among others.
+No special licensing is required to open a cell phone repair shop, but there are some of the general local, state, and federal business registrations such as a state sales tax permit, Employer Identification Number, and Occupancy Permit, among others.

 Step 6: Find Financing

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a cell phone repair shop is another.
-Fortunately, the cost to start a cell phone repair shop can be relatively low, with a majority of the costs going towards remodeling, workstations, tools, signage and inventory.
-Funding for a new start-up can be difficult as banks are typically going to want the borrower to have good credit and be able invest 15-25% of their own money.
+Fortunately, the cost to start a cell phone repair shop can be relatively low, with a majority of the costs going towards remodeling, workstations, tools, signage, and inventory.
+Funding for a new start-up can be difficult as banks are typically going to want the borrower to have good credit and personally invest 15-25% of their own money.

 Step 8: Get your Marketing Ready

-Marketing is particularly important for cell phone repair businesses, because customers will only return when their phones are broken, so repair businesses can’t rely much on repeat business.
+Marketing is essential for cell phone repair businesses because customers will only return when their phones are broken, so repair businesses can’t rely much on repeat business.
 Because of the nature of the repair business, a budget needs to include marketing expenses.
 These can be anything from sending out direct mail postcards to handing out business cards, flyers, and brochures to advertising online to leverage digital marketing power through Facebook, Instagram, Yelp, Craigslist, and other social media platforms to drive business.
-As the business becomes better known for excellent service, word of mouth referrals will be a powerful source of gaining new customers.
+As the business becomes better known for its excellent service, word of mouth referrals will be a powerful source of new customers.
 Exact costs will depend on the type of volume of marketing that’s best for each business.

 Step 9: Obtain Insurance